- Travel Book Recommendations

 - The easiest way to travel from FCO or CIA airports to the JFRC is by taxi or a private car service.
 DO NOT take a taxi that is solicited to you after leaving baggage claim.
-Follow this link for information about using taxi services in Rome.
 Please note that a taxi from the FCO or CIA airport to the JFRC should not cost you more than €50.
-For more information on transportation from Rome's airport, please click here.
+Read more about transportation from Rome's airports.

 - Bring a backpack for day trips.
 A larger, but not too large, piece of luggage is also needed for the longer weekend trips.
 A duffle bag rather than a bag with wheels is recommended (easier to use on cobblestones or in small towns with long flights of stairs).

 - Do not have large boxes, technological or pharmaceutical products (e.g., computers, cameras, memory cards, toothpaste, deodorant, contact lens solution) shipped to you in Rome.
 You will be required to pay a hefty tax on them once they arrive in Italy and may even have to go claim them in person at the airport.